vampcheah/sveltekit-pos/README.md

 The application uses Tailwind CSS for styling.
 Customize the look and feel by modifying the `tailwind.config.js` file.

-## ToDo List

-### Cryptocurrency Payment Module

-Add support for cryptocurrency payments, giving users more flexibility by allowing them to make transactions using various digital currencies.

-### Basic User Dashboard

-A simple yet functional user dashboard will be added, providing users with essential account management features, including order history, profile settings, and more.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.